FRMA-Ontology/Ontology/CONTRIBUTING.md

-#### Contributing to the FRMA Ontology
+### Contributing to the FRMA Ontology

 This document will walk you through the steps of setting up your computer for contributing to the FRMA Ontology.
+Before you start, be sure to check our [open issues](https://github.com/FRMA-Ontology/Ontology/issues) or [open a new issue](https://github.com/FRMA-Ontology/Ontology/issues/new).

-#### First Steps
+### First Steps

 1. Make sure [Git](https://git-scm.com/) is installed on your local system